embedded101/GAB2015/README.md

 Date:  April 27, 2015

 This GitHub repository is created to host files and contents for:
-  -  2015 Global Azure Bootcamp @ Santiago Canyon College in Orange, California, USA
+  -  2015 Global Azure Bootcamp Santiago Canyon College in Orange, CA, USA